 2 Tablespoons Flour

-3 Cups Chicken Stock (I like to use Swanson’s)
+3 Cups Chicken Broth (I like to use Swanson’s)

 3 Cups Water